Frijol/climate-change/notes/energy/tidal.md

 I posit that another approach to tidal turbines is to deploy them in smaller coastal communities– towns of a few hundred, in the remote areas which are most appropriate for tidal power from the perspective of tide height.
 These towns are often highly energy-dependent on expensive imported oil used to generate electricity locally; due to the high price of existing energy and potentially low expense of one or two tidal turbines, there is potential for greater energy independence and cost savings for residents.

+* Two main issues in tidal power: (1) time difference between occurrence of tides and need for power; (2) difficulty of power transmission from energy harvesting device [Charlier, 72][Charlier]

 ## How it works

 - Major methods are tidal barrage (essentially a hydroelectric dam: open for inflow, close & run generator on outflow), tidal stream generator (underwater turbine), and dynamic tidal power (not defined but perhaps similar to wave mechanisms?)
 [Maehlum]